cnabio/cnab-spec/500-CNAB-dependencies.md

 This specification introduces a `dependencies` object in the bundle.json that defines metadata necessary to specify a dependency.

+The entry `dependencies` in the custom extension map, `custom`, is reserved and MUST only be used for this CNAB Dependencies Specification.

 ### requires

 The `requires` map defines the criteria for the dependent bundle.
 The key for